koffee/pot/README.md

 Optimizers explore a landscape looking for pathways to better solutions.
 Data miners summarize landscapes.
 So why not combine them?

+Turns out, this is a very sueful strategy.
 Recently we've had much success using "data miners" as sub-routines to achieve tasks like planning [[1]](https://arxiv.org/pdf/1609.03614.pdf), [[2]](https://arxiv.org/pdf/1708.05442.pdf) and multi-opbjective optimization [[3]](https://arxiv.org/pdf/1705.05018.pdf).
 The resulting